 Dear Your Teen:

-This is perhaps the concept that the teacher was trying to communicate; the concept that there is a give-and-take of peer conflict between the students that both are contributing to more or less equally.
-Sometimes, in these cases, one student will claim that he is being bullied, without recognizing his contributions to the negative dynamic in the pair.
-One educator gives his advice on this issue below, recommending that the mother talk to her son and help him assess whether or not he is contributing at all to the conflict.
+This is perhaps the concept that the teacher was trying to communicate; there can be a give-and-take of peer conflict between the students that both are contributing equally.
+Sometimes, in these cases, one student will claim another student is bullying him.
+But he won’t realize his contributions to the negative dynamic in the pair.
+Some educators recommend that the mother talk to her son and help him assess whether or not he is contributing at all to the conflict.
 Once they have done so, they can decide whether bullying is occurring.
-If yes, the victim is never to blame, and they can confidently go back to the teacher in search of a resolution.
+If yes, the victim is never to blame.
+And they can confidently go back to the teacher in search of a resolution.

 In a true case of bullying, where there is an ongoing pattern of behavior that is intentional and there is a power imbalance between the students, I would be hard-pressed to assert that a student who was being bullied was at fault.
 If your teenager is not aggressing upon the other teen, and is not intentionally fanning the flames of conflict by in-person or digital means and the conflict continues, this is bullying and it requires adult intervention.
 In cases of true bullying, victim blaming is not the answer.